mantiuk/pwcmp/README.md

 * Outlier rejection to screen observers that perform differently than the rest.

 * The code can compute confidence intervals using bootstrapping.

+The detailed explanation on how the scaling works and how to analyse the data can be found in [this paper](https://arxiv.org/abs/1712.03686).

 ## Usage